Employees in Maricopa County’s community colleges may get a raise for the first time in three years.

 And students may see no increase in tuition for the fall.

-The Maricopa County Community College District governing board is expected to approve its budget during a public hearing 6:30 p.m. at the district’s Tempe offices, 2411 W. 14th St.
+The Maricopa County Community College District Governing Board is expected to approve its budget during a public hearing at 6:30 p.m. on May 22 at the district’s Tempe offices, 2411 W. 14th St.

 The budget proposal includes a 1.5 percent cost of living increase for employees, as well as the funding for one “step” for certified staff.